rigaml/job-scraper/README.md

 ## Limitations and Future Improvements

+- Add web interface to extract insights from the database.
-Application to set particular values in the Search form to avoid having to deal with the expired session id.
+- Application to set particular values in the Search form to avoid having to deal with the expired session id.

 ## License